Archaeoastronomy: Lunar positioning

 The Moon's appearance is considerably more complex.
 Its motion, like the Sun, is between two limits—known as lunistices rather than solstices.
 However, its travel between lunistices is considerably faster.
 It takes a sidereal month to complete its cycle rather than the year-long trek of the Sun.
 This is further complicated as the lunistices marking the limits of the Moon's movement move on an 18.6 year cycle.
 For slightly over nine years the extreme limits of the Moon are outside the range of sunrise.
 For the remaining half of the cycle the Moon never exceeds the limits of the range of sunrise.
 However, much lunar observation was concerned with the phase of the Moon.
 The cycle from one New Moon to the next runs on an entirely different cycle, the Synodic month.
-Thus when examining sites for lunar significance the data can appear sparse due to the extremely variable nature of the moon.
+Thus when examining sites for lunar significance the data can appear sparse due to the extremely variable nature of the Moon.
 See Moon for more details.

 Stellar positioning

 Finally there is often a need to correct for the apparent movement of the stars.
 On the timescale of human civilisation the stars have largely maintained the same position relative to each other.
 Each night they appear to rotate around the celestial poles due to the Earth's rotation about its axis.
 However, the Earth spins rather like a spinning top.
 Not only does the Earth rotate, it wobbles.
 The Earth's axis takes around 25,800 years to complete one full wobble.
 The effect to the archaeoastronomer is that stars did not rise over the horizon in the past in the same places as they do today.
 Nor did the stars rotate around Polaris as they do now.

+The movement of the Earth's axis was already noticed by the Sumerians over six thousand years ago, when they were able to observe the star Canopus culminating directly above the horizon on the southern meridian for the first time in their oldest and southernmost city Eridu.
+For several decades, Canopus was not yet visible in the neighbouring town of Ur to the north-east of Eridu, and therefore, it was called the "Star of the City of Eridu" in Sumerian.

 In the case of the Egyptian pyramids, it has been shown they were aligned towards Thuban, a faint star in the constellation of Draco.
 The effect can be substantial over relatively short lengths of time, historically speaking.
 For instance a person born on 25 December in Roman times would have been born with the Sun in the constellation Capricorn.
 In the modern period a person born on the same date would have the Sun in Sagittarius due to the precession of the equinoxes.